 Chinchillas' teeth grow continuously throughout their life, so they need wearing down and kept at the correct length and shape by eating grass and hay or grass-based chinchilla pellets.
 Not eating the right diet can lead to serious dental disease.

-- Good quality hay which should make up the majority of their diet and should be available at all times.
+- Good-quality hay - this makes up the majority of your chinchillas' diet, and they should have it available at all times.
 A hay rack is a good way of offering hay.

-- To avoid sudden changes in diet as this could upset their digestive system and make them very ill.
+Never change your chinchillas' diet suddenly, as this could upset their digestive system and make them very ill.

 The amount of food your chinchilla needs to eat depends on their age, lifestyle and state of health.
 If you feed them the correct diet, chinchillas generally keep themselves at the right weight.
 However, you'll still need to keep an eye on the amount and types of food your chinchilla eats, and how much they drink.

 Check that they're eating every day and that they're passing plenty of dry droppings.
 Chinchillas produce two kinds of droppings - hard, dry pellets and softer, moist pellets that they eat directly from their bottom, which are an essential part of their diet.

 If your chinchilla's eating or drinking habits change, the number or size of droppings gets smaller or they stop, talk to your vet straight away, as it could be a sign of illness.